YOGA TEACHER TRAININGS

 What are the yoga facilities?

 Yoga spaces vary by location, but most of them have natural hardwood floors and some are screened in and some are open.

 What equipment is available?

-It is recommended that you bring your own mat as there are a limited number that are available.
+Kalani has mats available to use during the training for free.
+The mats are a typical 1/4 inch (6 mm) thick 'sticky' mat.
 It is not necessary for you to bring other props (blocks, straps and blankets), but if there are certain props you require or like, please feel free to bring them.